Further education in Greenland

 Medium-cycle study programmes are available from:

-• Ilisimatusarfik, the University of Greenland, in Nuuk
+• Ilisimatusarfik, University of Greenland, in Nuuk

 • KTI (Tech College Greenland), in Sisimiut